Murder of Sophie Lancaster: Arrests and investigation

-Trial and aftermath
+Trial and verdict

 On 6 September 2007, the five suspects were charged with murder at Burnley Youth Court.
 Three were released on bail: two boys aged 15 and 17 from Shawforth, and a 17-year-old boy from Bacup.
 On 18 October at Burnley Youth Court, all five were summoned to appear at Preston Crown Court.
 A preliminary hearing was held on 31 October 2007, where all five were charged with the murder of Lancaster and grievous bodily harm with intent for the assault on Maltby.
 A further plea and case management hearing was ordered by Judge Anthony Russell QC for 14 December.
 The judge also indicated a provisional trial date, on both allegations, of 10 March 2008.
 At the hearing on 14 December 2007, the five accused pleaded not guilty on both charges.

 At the beginning of the trial on 10 March 2008, all five boys pleaded guilty to the charge of grievous bodily harm with intent, Ryan Herbert pleaded guilty to murder, Brendan Harris pleaded not guilty to murder, while the murder charges against the other three were dropped.
-As the trial opened the prosecution told the hearing: "Sophie and Robert were singled out not for anything they had said or done, but because they looked and dressed differently".
+As the trial opened the prosecution told the hearing: "Sophie and Robert were singled out not for anything they had said or done, but because they looked and dressed differently."
 The jury heard extensive descriptions of the severity of the attack from a number of witnesses and through a recorded phone conversation taken at the time.